So, once again, it’s the beautiful season of mists and mellow fruitfulness… And, once again, it’s the season of sniffles and lurgies …. Aaatchoo!!

 The long, deep breathing of our yoga practice stimulates the body’s “rest and digest” response (the parasympathetic nervous system) which ensures blood flows to the digestive, reproductive, glandular, and immune systems rather than being directed to the muscles.
 After all these organs and systems are much more important to our long-term survival, health and well-being than our muscles!

 When we rest, our body has time to heal the damage and release the nervous tension caused by the stresses of everyday life.

-This is why I always finish every yoga class with a 10-minute guided relaxation.
+This is why I always finish every yoga class with a guided relaxation.

 Your body can’t keep healthy, renew and heal itself if it’s constantly under stress.

 So give yourself space to relax.
 A few minutes a day.
 Go on, you can do it.

 Yogic relaxation techniques are SO beneficial for your body and mind.

 Relaxation lowers your body’s stress response; it gives it time to rest and heal; it balances your nervous system; it relaxes your muscles so you can begin to let go of chronic tension; it allows you to connect to a still, silent space within.

 So, sit, or lie down comfortably NOW and listen to this 6 minute Release and Let Go relaxation.